 For projects that are 18 months or longer, a periodic financial report must be submitted each year.
 The form opens every year on 1 January, and the project manager then has three months to submit the report.

-After the availability period for the grant is over, the project manager has an additional month to submit a final financial and scientific report.
+After the availability period for the grant is over, the project manager has an additional three months to submit a final financial and scientific report.
 The manager must use the template provided by Formas to do this.